 If You or Someone You Know Has Been Hurt, Contact a Maine Personal Injury Lawyer

 If you have been hurt on another’s property, and you believe it was because of the property owner’s negligence contact Maine’s slip and fall attorneys, Hardy, Wolf & Downing.
-For over 35 years we have won substantial settlements and verdicts for victims of property owner negligence.
+For years we have won substantial settlements and verdicts for victims of property owner negligence.
 We will help you in your fight for justice and receive the money damages you are entitled to.